tmatthews0020/recipe/README.md

-# Recipe Management API
+# Recipe Management System

-A comprehensive ASP.NET Core Web API for managing recipes, ingredients, meal plans, and shopping lists.
-Built with .NET 10 and Entity Framework Core.
+A full-stack recipe management application with an ASP.NET Core Web API backend and a modern React frontend.
+Manage recipes, ingredients, meal plans, and shopping lists with ease.

 ## Features